 As part of a manufacturing optimization plan developed in conjunction with the acquisition of National Starch to improve profitability, in the second quarter of 2011 the Company committed to a plan that will optimize its production capabilities at certain of its North American facilities.
 The Company anticipates that its plan will be completed by September 30, 2012 at which time certain equipment will cease to be used.
-As a result, the Company is accelerating the depreciation on this equipment to reflect its shorter useful life.
-The Company recorded accelerated depreciation of \$2.5 million in the second quarter of 2011 and will record accelerated depreciation of approximately \$3.8 million per quarter until the completion of the plan when the equipment will be fully depreciated.
+As a result, the Company is recording restructuring charges to write the equipment off by September 30, 2012.
+For the third quarter and first nine months of 2011, the Company recorded charges of \$4 million and \$6 million, respectively, of which \$3 million and \$5 million represent accelerated depreciation on the equipment.
+The Company will record restructuring charges of \$4 million per quarter until the completion of the plan when the equipment will be fully depreciated.

 On February 27, 2010, a devastating earthquake occurred off the coast of Chile.
 The Company's plant in Llay-Llay, Chile suffered damage, including damage to the waste-water treatment facility, corn silos, water tanks and warehousing.
 There was also structural damage to the buildings.
 A structural engineering study was completed during the quarter ended June 30, 2010.
 Based on the results of the study and other factors, the Company determined that the carrying amount of a significant portion of the plant and equipment exceeded its fair value and therefore, these assets were impaired.
-As a result, the Company recorded a \$21 million charge for impaired assets and other related costs in its first-half 2010 Condensed Consolidated Statement of Income, including a \$2.7 million insurance deductible that was expensed in the first quarter of 2010.
+As a result, the Company recorded a \$24 million charge for impaired assets and other related costs in its Condensed Consolidated Statement of Income for the nine months ended September 30, 2010, including a third quarter charge of \$3 million principally consisting of employee severance and related benefit costs associated with the termination of employees in Chile.
 Shipments to customers in Chile are being fulfilled from the Company's plants in Argentina, Brazil and Mexico.